 “Organization is the key to a successful reno!” says Debra Ambrose, who revamped her Toronto home with three kids in the house.
 “Ensure that everything is perfectly packed and labeled, and it’s very clear where the contents belong.”

-“Declutter your space and put the toys away [before the renovations begin].
+“Declutter your space and put the toys away [before].
 Store what isn’t a necessity to protect your stuff from dust and fumes,” says Barker.
 Discuss with your kids why toys need to be safely stored so they don’t feel like they’re being punished, and try to participate in some clutter-free games and entertainment as a family so they still get to play.
 You can even let them choose a favourite toy to keep with them during the renos, and task them with protecting and safely stowing their toy away whenever they leave the house.

 “Turning off gas lines, power and electricity is critically important,” says Ambrose.
 “And we kept the kids away from the home at sleepovers when major work was being done.”
 Even with proper barricades installed, it’s best to keep the little ones out when there will be fumes or heavy machinery that’s used to cut metal or concrete, since this kind of work involves extremely loud noises and debris.
 Talk to your contractor about any fall hazards, too, especially if they are installing new stairways or upper floor additions that may put your kids at risk.
 That also goes for temporary scaffolding that may be tempting to play on: Make sure those areas are completely blocked off, or keep the kids away.